Waldron College of Health and Human Services

 What are my options for completing the MSW degree at Radford University?

 There are several ways to complete the MSW degree at Radford University, including full or part-time study (part-time study available in Roanoke).
-Radford campus offers an Advanced Standing option, (full- and part-time) and Roanoke campus offers a part-time Advanced Standing option for students who have earned a BSW from an accredited institution within 7 years of application (see next question).
+Radford campus offers an Advanced Standing option, (full- and part-time) and when available, the Roanoke campus offers a part-time option.
 The total number of semesters that are required for completion of the degree (according to the various options) are listed in the table below.
 Total credit hours for the degree are also listed.

 |Part Time||11 semesters||6 semesters|